 Equally historic are Wiener-Sport-Club, founded in 1883.
 The football club were Austrian champions in the late 1950s, beating Juventus 7-0 and holding the great Real Madrid to 0-0 in the European Cup of 1958-59.
 WSC compete in the third-flight Regionalliga Ost.
 The ground, at Hernalser Hauptstraße 214, is close to Hernals station on the S43 line from Schottentor or S45 Schnellbahn from Handelskai.
 Nearby is Schweiger’s Bierbeisl.

 Rapid and Austria originated from western Hietzing.
 Austria drifted to Favoriten, in southern district 10, while Rapid stayed in the west, over in Hütteldorf.
 There, Rapid have rebuilt their former Gerhard-Hanappi-Stadion, opening the Allianz Stadion on the same site before the 2016-17 season.
-Austria are currently rebuilding their own Franz-Horr-Stadion, due to be ready by 2018.
-In the meantime, Die Veilchen (‘The Violets’) play home games at the Prater.
+Austria rebuilt their own Franz-Horr-Stadion, Die Veilchen (‘The Violets’) playing home games at the Prater during the interim.

 Favoriten is where Austria’s most celebrated player, Matthias Sindelar, grew up, among the many Czech families who had settled there.
 Shortly before his death in 1939, he also bought a café in Favoriten.
 Austria moved into the area in 1973, taking over the former home of SK Slovan Wien, the Franz-Horr currently being rebuilt.
 Until 2018, the only reason for a football fan to visit Favoriten would be when using Vienna’s new main train station, Wien Hauptbahnhof, that stands at its northern tip.
 You’ll find Sindelar’s grave in the city’s main cemetery, the Zentralfriedhof, and right in town off the main shopping street of Kärntner Straße, a plaque at Annagasse 3 marking the house where he died in suspicious circumstances shortly before World War II.